Electrogravitational

 The meaning of this value at

 first glance is not quite clear.
-However, with the help of the similarity
+However, with the help of similarity

 coefficients we can calculate a similar value at the level of stars – the